mylzdev/weatherly-app/README.md

-<<<<<<< HEAD
-# weatherly-app
+# Weatherly
-Weatherly is a simple and easy-to-use weather for both android and ios app that provides you with the latest weather information for your current location.
+## Weatherly is a simple and easy-to-use weather for both android and ios app that provides you with the latest weather information for your current location.
 =======
-# weatherapp_starter_project

 A new Flutter project.